IDScanNet/DIVE-SDK-Demo-Ionic/README.md

-# DIVE SDK Ionic Sample Application
+# DIVE SDK Demo for Ionic

 The sample application demonstrates work with DIVE SDK for Ionic Capacitor Includes DIVE SDK iOS and DIVE Online SDK